 Situated in southeastern Europe, Bulgaria occupies the northeastern part of the Balkan Peninsula.
-To the North, via the Danube River, it borders on Romania, to the West – on Serbia and on the Former Yugoslav Republic of Macedonia.
-To the South its neighbours are Greece and Turkey.
+To the North, via the Danube River, it borders on Romania, to the West – Serbia, and the Former Yugoslav Republic of Macedonia.
+To the South, its neighbors are Greece and Turkey.
 To the East Bulgaria touches the Black Sea, which links it also to Russia, Ukraine, and Georgia.

 Greenwich time + 2 hours, Central European Time + 1 hour